 Oh fine.
 Ahem, drum roll please…We are at last ready to unveil our newest menu addition at Rocky Mountain Escape; Renewable Energy Coffee!

-At long last, our much anticipated solar system is up and running, even though some of the complexities and electrical jargon were lost on Laura…
+At long last thanks to the solar system parts supplier, our much anticipated solar system is up and running, even though some of the complexities and electrical jargon were lost on Laura…

 “Look, Mom,…to get optimal output you’ll need to channel 1.21 gigawatts into the flux-capacitor at precisely the moment you want to power your…”;